- August 26, 2019

 Exertus is a first-person action platformer that combines free-running and old school FPS movement mechanics.
 Players navigate through 42 semi-linear levels with a focus on fluid movement and dynamic level elements, competing against others through global leaderboards or playing for fun.
 The game encourages creativity in reaching the end goal, whether by taking the beaten path or exploring off-path environments.

-- It's very affordable, providing good value for the price, especially for speedrunning enthusiasts.
+- The game is very affordable, providing good value for the price, and many players find it addictive and worth trying out.

-- The level design allows for creativity in how players approach challenges, making it enjoyable to master levels.
+- The level design allows for creativity in how players approach challenges, and the game runs smoothly on various systems.

-- Controls can feel clunky and inconsistent, particularly with wall running and double jumping.
+- The controls can feel clunky and unresponsive, particularly with wall running and double jumping, leading to frustration during gameplay.

 “Finally, the addition of new 'powers' breaks the game completely; there is no need to actually follow the path when two 'powers' just send you flying to the next level.
 This completely undermines the whole concept of a platformer and parkour game, and even this new mechanic is extremely poorly designed, making it feel like trying to fly a plane with severe Parkinson's.”